About Redcliffe Square Gardens

-A quiet, pleasant tree-lined London square for relaxation with mixed shrubberies and a small play area for younger children.
+Redcliffe Square Gardens is a quiet, tree-lined London square for relaxation.
+It has mixed shrubberies and a small play area for younger children.

 This square was given to the Borough for free in 1949 providing its character was maintained.